- 2nd Half

 Tottenham Hotspur - Everton

-Premier League – Follow the Football match between Tottenham Hotspur and Everton live with Eurosport.
+Follow the Premier League live Football match between Tottenham Hotspur and Everton with Eurosport.
 The match starts at 16:30 on 13 September 2020.
-Our live coverage lets you follow all the key moments as they happen.

 Tickets: Barclays Premier League official site